alexhill-coder/City_Info/README.md

 ## License

-This project falls under The Unlicense License allowing for the use of this project for any purpose.
+This project falls under The Unlicense allowing for the use of this project for any purpose.
 For more information on this type of license please see the [LICENSE.md](https://github.com/alexhill-coder/city_Info_task35/blob/main/LICENSE)

 ## Credits